R-Rijnbeek/CINI_selector/README.md

 $ python TESTS/__init__.py
 ```

-Then you can use the 'cini' directory as a local package
+Then you can use the 'TESTS' directory to test the package

 ## Development protocol